 After the forms have been installed and filled with concrete, this can easily be done using a stiff brush or power washer.
 Keep the sprayer head far enough away from the foam surface to prevent any damage.
-This page left intentionally blank.

 SECTION 2: TOOLS AND ACCESSORIES